GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/recipes.rst

     reduce --drpkg ghostdr @<path_to>/arc.red.std.list
     reduce_db.py add calibrations/processed_arc/your_red_arc.fits

-Arc reduction not only generates a reduced arc image and places it in the calibrations directory, but also uses the ``polyfit`` module to extract the flux profiles of the object/sky fibres in the input image.
+This recipe reduces the arc frame, then uses the ``polyfit`` module to extract the flux profiles of the object/sky fibres in the input image.
 It then uses this fit, and a line set stored in the RecipeSystem lookups system, to make a wavelength fit to the arc image.
 This fit is also stored in the calibrations directory/system.

 Reducing an Object frame (Spectra)
 ----------------------------------